SrPanquesito/ss-corpse-chat-server/README.md

 - [x] Configure AWS S3, config bucket for public access and handle file uploading in parallel stream
 - [x] Register -> Profile picture upload should save in s3 and display remote image for the contact in chat layout
 - [ ] Chat -> Create messages, imageUrl should point to s3 file url, senderId and receiverId should point to contacts.
 Verify in DB (LAST WORKED)

+Notes:

+Responses should follow the same structure:
+{
+  success: Boolean,
+  errorMessage: String || null,
+  data: {},

+  message: (Optional field for BE debugging)
+}